MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/sales/CompetitorAddress.md

 ---
-title: CompetitorAddress - Common Data Model | Microsoft Docs
+title: CompetitorAddress in sales - Common Data Model | Microsoft Docs
 description: Additional addresses for a competitor.
 The first two addresses are stored in the competitor object.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Competitor Address
+# Competitor Address in sales

 Additional addresses for a competitor.
 The first two addresses are stored in the competitor object.